AI4Finance-Foundation/FinRL/docs/source/faq.rst

 Description
 ==================

-This document contains the most frequently asked questions related to the FinRL Library, based on questions posted on the slack channels and Github_ issues.
+This document contains the most frequently asked questions related to the FinRL Library, which are based on questions posted on the slack channels and Github_ issues.

 .. _Github: https://github.com/AI4Finance-Foundation/FinRL